kranzuft/AERRDM-DOCS/index.rst

 Automatic Emergency Rescue Resource Deployment in Metropolis System Manual
 ==========================================================================

-This document stands as the documentation for the Automatic Emergency Rescue Resource Deployment in Metropolis (AERRDM) System.
+This document stands as the user manual for the Automatic Emergency Rescue Resource Deployment in Metropolis (AERRDM) System.
 It is hosted on `ReadTheDocs`_.
 The document is split into three major sections:

 .. _contents:

 .. toctree::
     :maxdepth: 2
-    :caption: Manual Contents
+    :caption: Contents

     installation
     quickstart